lukejharmon/lanyon/chapters_preref/chapter5_mvbm_pre.md

 The first term in $\hat{\mathbf{b}}$ is the phylogenetic mean $\bar{z}(0)$.
 The other term in $\hat{\mathbf{b}}$ will be an estimate for the slope of the relationship between $y$ and $x$, the calculation of which statistically controls for the effect of phylogenetic relationships.

-Applying PGLS to mammal body mass and home range results in an identical estimate of the slope and P-value as we obtain using independent contrasts (see Box 4.1).
+Applying PGLS to mammal body mass and home range results in an identical estimate of the slope and P-value as we obtain using independent contrasts.
 PGLS also returns an estimate of the intercept of this relationship, which cannot be obtained from the PICs.

 Of course, another difference is that PICs and PGLS use regression, while the approach outlined above tests for a correlation.
 These two types of statistical tests are different.
 Correlation tests for a relationship between $x$ and $y$, while regression tries to find the best way to predict $y$ from $x$.
 For correlation, it does not matter which variable we call $x$ and which we call $y$.
 However, in regression we will get a different slope if we predict $y$ given $x$ instead of predicting $x$ given $y$.
 The model that is assumed by phylogenetic regression models is also different from the model above, where we assumed that the two characters evolve under a correlated Brownian motion model.
 By contrast, PGLS (and, implicitly, PICs) assume that the deviations of each species from the regression line evolve under a Brownian motion model.
 We can imagine, for example, that species can freely slide along the regression line, but that evolving around that line can be captured by a normal Brownian model.
 Another way to think about a PGLS model is that we are treating $x$ as a fixed property of species.
 The deviation of $y$ from what is predicted by $x$ is what evolves under a Brownian motion model.
 If this seems strange, that’s because it is!
 There are other, more complex models for modeling the correlated evolution of two characters that make assumptions that are more evolutionarily realistic [e.g. @Hansen1997-ek]; we will return to this topic later in the book.
 At the same time, PGLS is a well-used method for evolutionary regression, and is undoubtedly useful despite its somewhat strange assumptions.

-PGLS analysis, as described above, assumes that characters are evolving under a Brownian motion model.
+PGLS analysis, as described above, assumes that we can model the error structure of our linear model as evolving under a Brownian motion model.
 However, one can change the structure of the error variance-covariance matrix to reflect other models of evolution, such as Ornstein-Uhlenbeck.
 We return to this topic in a later chapter.

 ## Section 5.6: Summary

 There are at least four methods for testing for an evolutionary correlation between continuous characters: likelihood ratio test, AIC model selection, PICs, and PGLS.
-These four methods as presented all make the same assumptions about the data and, therefore, have quite similar statistical properties (even simulating under a multivariate Brownian motion model, which deviates from the model assumptions, both PICs and PGLS have appropriate Type I error rates and very similar power).
+These four methods as presented all make the same assumptions about the data and, therefore, have quite similar statistical properties.
+For example, if we simulate data under a multivariate Brownian motion model, both PICs and PGLS have appropriate Type I error rates and very similar power.
 Any of these are good choices for testing for the presence of an evolutionary correlation in your data.

 ## Section 5.7: Footnotes